 Trials and Experimentation

-Not long after a successful cataract surgery technique was developed by van Graefe in the 1850s, ophthalmologists everywhere began to recognize the impact of corneal shape on astigmatism.
+Not long after a successful technique was developed by van Graefe in the 1850s, ophthalmologists everywhere began to recognize the impact of corneal shape on astigmatism.
 In 1895 Faber performed a full thickness corneal incision to decrease naturally occurring astigmatism in a nineteen-year-old patient, thus enabling him to pass his vision test for entrance into the Royal Military Academy.
 But all of these efforts were focused on astigmatism; no one looked beyond astigmatism to myopia or hyperopia.
 It soon became apparent that a better understanding of the principles of keratotomy (the making of incisions in the cornea) was needed before any further progress could be made.

 It was about this time that a Dutch physician, Leendert Jan Lans (working at the time on his doctoral degree), began to systematically study and define the principles of keratotomy and corneal heating.
 So fundamental and comprehensive was his research that it soon became the standard of refractive surgery.
 He practiced and promoted the principles of corneal flattening that could be achieved by incisions made on the anterior surface of the cornea.
 By varying the number, direction, and shape of the incisions, Lans could manipulate the effects and tailor the visual correction.
 His work formed the historical basis of modern refractive keratotomy and thermal keratoplasty.

 In addition to surgical techniques, there were nonsurgical attempts at reducing myopia by manipulating the shape of the eye.
 One novel remedy was an eye cup with a spring-powered mallet designed to pound the cornea flat through a closed eyelid; another was a firm rubber band used to flatten it.
 But these techniques failed to produce any significant degree of visual correction.